miharekar/miharekar.github.io/about.md

 ### Short Bio

-I used to be a PHP Developer.
-Then I saw the light at the end of the tunnel and that light was **Ruby**.
-I wanted to share this revelation so I started [**Slovenia Ruby User Group**](http://www.rug.si/).
-When I'm not programming or organizing I like to [podcast](http://parallelpassion.com/), give talks, make coffee, take photos[^1], and run.
+I'm a PHP developer turned Ruby who loves building things that make people's lives better.
+I'm also the creator of [Visualizer](https://visualizer.coffee), a tool for coffee enthusiasts.

+When I'm not coding, you'll find me running marathons, making specialty coffee, taking photos[^1], or writing in my daily journal.
 Not necessarily at once.

+I used to host a [podcast about hobbies that tech people have](http://parallelpassion.com/) and run the [Slovenia Ruby User Group](http://www.rug.si/).
+The podcast is long dead, but the group is still going strong.

 ### Photos[^2]